andre-paraense/launchdarkly_flutter/README.md

 - You can mark all attributes private globally in the `LaunchDarklyConfig` configuration object.
 - You can mark specific attributes private by name globally in the `LaunchDarklyConfig` configuration object.
-- You can mark specific attributes private by name for individual users when you call `identify` (see below).
+- You can mark specific attributes private by name for individual users when you call `init` / `identify` (see below).

 ```dart
 final user = LaunchDarklyUser(